- Notary Stamps

 Click here to learn how to become a Texas notary.

-Is a notary errors and omissions insurance policy required to become a notary in Texas?
+Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Texas?

 Errors and omissions insurance is designed to protect notaries from liability against unintentional notarial mistakes or omissions that result in financial or other type of loss to the public or a client for which a notary public is sued for recovery.

-Is a notary bond required to become a notary in Texas?
+Do I need a notary bond to become a notary in Texas?

 A Texas notary bond in the amount of $10,000 is required for all new applicants seeking an appointment as a notary public and for renewing Texas notaries.
 The notary bond must be issued by a solvent surety company authorized to do business in Texas.
 The notary bond must be approved and filed with the Secretary of State.

 Do I need to order a notary stamp in Texas?

 The Texas notary statute requires all notaries public to use either a rubber stamp seal or a seal embosser to authenticate their official acts (GC §406.013a).
 Section 406.013 of the Texas Government Code provides the legal specifications regarding the layout and the information required on all official inked stamps or embosser seals.